 - add process

 - start process

 - stop process

 - remove process

 - set

 - reset

-- 3. --background (short form -B; deprecated): Rather than waiting for the command to complete, the MySQL Cluster Manager client immediately returns the command prompt, allowing you to perform additional tasks in the client while that command continues to execute in the background.
+- 3. --background (short form -B; deprecated since release 8.0.34): Rather than waiting for the command to complete, the MySQL Cluster Manager client immediately returns the command prompt, allowing you to perform additional tasks in the client while that command continues to execute in the background.
 This can be useful when executing commands that might require some time to complete (such as starting a cluster with a great many nodes).